-Help Internationally: call your local emergency number for help or ask them to transfer you to a crisis hotline, call the pastor of a church and ask for resources, or call/visit your local Government’s website and search for “crisis line.”
-To find listings of crisis centres for 17 countries, Go here.
+Internationally: Call your local emergency number for help or ask them to transfer you to a crisis hotline.
+Call the pastor of a church and ask for help or resources.
+Visit government websites and search for ”Crisis line.”
+To find listing of crisis centers for several countries,go here.

 A physical exam and medication – the problem may have an underlying physical cause.